Artists

 SYLVIE BONNOT

 Sylvie Bonnot (1982, FR) is a photographer and transmedia artist known for her radical questioning of documentary narratives.
-Her work is in museum collections and is the subject of two monographs: Contre-courants, Nouvelles Editions, Paris (2016), and Derrière la retenue, FACIM Foundation and Actes Sud (2017).
-Her major institutional exhibitions include: Musée des Archives Nationales, Paris, and Maison de la Photographie, Lille, 2019; Derrière la Retenue I, II, III (solo public commissions), FACIM Foundation, Savoie, 2019-23; and Musée de La Roche-sur-Yon, 2018.
-She was awarded the residency hors les murs 2021 at the Observatoire de l’Espace of CNES (the French National Space Agency) and was featured in their exhibitions at Interface in Dijon and PhotoDays in Paris, based on her trips to the Baikonur Cosmodrome and the Guiana Space Center.
-Most recently, Bonnot’s work could be seen in the exhibitions Échos des canters (LArbre machine) in Rémire-Montjoly, French Guiana, and Épreuves de la matière in the Bibliothèque nationale de France (BnF), in Paris.
+Her work is held in museum collections and is the subject of several monographs, including Contre-courants (Nouvelles Éditions, Paris, 2016), Derrière la retenue (FACIM Foundation and Actes Sud, 2017), and L’arbre machine – un monde en mue (Éditions Loco, 2024).
+Her institutional exhibitions include: Musée des Archives Nationales, Paris, and Maison de la Photographie, Lille (2019); Derrière la Retenue I, II, III (solo public commissions), FACIM Foundation, Savoie (2019-23); and Musée de La Roche-sur-Yon (2018).
+She was awarded the hors les murs residency (2021) at the Observatoire de l’Espace of CNES (French National Space Agency), leading to exhibitions based on her trips to the Baikonur Cosmodrome and the Guiana Space Center.

 BORIS CHOUVELLON